Tech500/CameraRainGauge/README.md

 Camera used for video streaming is a Wyse Cam v3.
-My method of video streaming is a little different; with a Raspberry Pi 4 running Portainer with a Docker container, “WyzeBridge.”
+My method of video streaming is a little different; with a Raspberry Pi 4 running Portainer with a Docker container, “Wyze-Bridge.”
 Docker container “Wyze-Bridge” interfaces with your “Wyze” account; using your “Wyze” app account credentials to capture the H.264 video stream and provide URL’s that can be embedded in a web page.
 “Wyze-Bridge” is specific to the “Wyze” cameras and does not need “Wyze” RTSP firmware.